chr15m/nostr-kv/README.md

 ## Overview

 nostr-kv is a browser library that provides a key-value storage system with seamless synchronization across multiple devices.
 It combines the speed of local IndexedDB storage with the persistence and availability of Nostr's decentralized network.
+It implements [NIP-78](https://github.com/nostr-protocol/nips/blob/master/78.md) for arbitrary custom app data storage.

 ## Features